Retailer comparison

 Not always.
 A supermarket route can feel convenient, but online is often simpler when the application is digital-first and you want to stay home.

-When would a supermarket route still make sense?
+When would a Tesco route still make sense?

 It can still make sense if you are already doing another errand and prefer a physical-location route, especially for print-led use cases.